 Visit Larco Herrera Museum

 After you have finished in the historic center, you will be driven across Lima to the Larco Museum where the extensive private collection of pre-Inca ceramics is considered to be the largest of its kind in the world.
 It showcases remarkable chronological galleries providing an excellent overview on 3,000 years of development of Peruvian Pre-Columbian History.
 For an unforgettable experience, Larco is one of the few museums in the world where visitors can also choose to enter the storage area with its 45,000 classified archaeological objects.

 Lunch at Amoramar restaurant: it adds a personal twist onto classic Peruvian marine cuisine dishes.
 Located in a beautifully restored republican mansion from the 1900’s, this fine establishment – found in the Barranco district – also boasts a lovely, minimalist patio and bar.
 Guests are invited to enjoy relaxing meals beneath the trees with fine service and a variety of exciting seafood options.

 Tonight, dinner is at Huaca Pucllana restaurant, overlooking the illuminated ruins at Huaca Pucllana, this sophisticated establishment serves a skillfully rendered array of contemporary Peruvian dishes.

-Upon arrival in Cusco, you will be met and transferred to your restaurant for lunch.
+Upon arrival in Cusco, you are met and transferred to Cusco downtown for lunch.